yankeebobo/statamicthemes.github.io/_articles/README.md

 layout: post
 date: 2013-01-19
 author: garethredfern
-categories:
-- tutorials
+category: tutorials
 tags:
   - theme building
 summary: >
   Statamic makes it really easy to start building websites, and once you get an